apache/www-site/content/foundation/marks/events.md

 **v1.5** Update to v1.5; add more detail regarding conflicting event dates

 **v1.6** Update to v1.6; updated announced event names from ApacheCon to Community Over Code, also clarified "Announced Events" as "Foundation Events," and indicated responsibility of VP, Conferences over event scheduling instead of ComDev.

+**v1.7** Update to v1.7; update URI for events calendar; remove requirement to provide dates to ComDev.

 [contactevents]: /foundation/marks/contact#events
 [resources]: /foundation/marks/resources